jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 * Roadkill Fries: Animal Fries topped with a Flying Dutchman
 * And more …

-And you can even customize to some degree, such as a 20x20 shown above.
+And you can even customize it to some degree, such as a 20x20 shown above.

 ## Fast-food and Software Design
 These three burger joints are metaphors for several software design approaches: